NetFreak85/Network-Troubleshooting-Toolkit/CONTRIBUTING.md

 ## 🙏 Special Thanks to paramiko Project 🙏

 This project stands on the shoulders of dedicated work and collaborative spirit.
-A heartfelt **thank to** to the scapy library that is fundamental to our ICMP reachability checks.
+A heartfelt **thank to** to the paramiko library that is fundamental to our ICMP reachability checks.

 ## How to Contribute